Good Conduct Medal (United States): Air Force Good Conduct Medal

-The Air Force Good Conduct Medal is the last version of the Good Conduct Medal.
 The medal was authorized by Congress on 6 July 1960, but not created until 1 June 1963.
 Air Force personnel were issued the Army Good Conduct Medal between 1947 and 1963 and for those serving both before and after 1963, the Army and Air Force Good Conduct Medals could be worn simultaneously on an Air Force uniform.

 The Air Force version is the same as the Army version, except that the suspension and service ribbons for the medals are different for each medal.
 The Air Force Good Conduct Medal has remained unchanged in appearance since its original design over fifty years ago.
 Additional awards of the Air Force Good Conduct Medal are denoted by bronze or silver oak leaf clusters.

 The criteria for award of the Air Force Good Conduct medal are as follows: It is awarded to Air Force enlisted personnel during a three-year period of active military service or for a one-year period of service during a time of war.
 Those airmen who were awarded this medal must have had character and efficiency ratings of excellent or higher throughout the qualifying period including time spent in attendance at service schools, and there must have been no convictions of court martial or non-judicial punishment during this period.

 In October 2005, the 97th Air Force Uniform Board met and considered discontinuing the Good Conduct Medal with the rationale that good conduct of airmen is the expected standard, not an exceptional occurrence worthy of recognition.
 The decision was finalized on 8 February 2006 and the medal was no longer issued.
 Those airmen who had previously earned the Good Conduct Medal were still authorized to wear it.
 By May 2008, however, Air Force officials began reconsidering the policy.
 On 11 February 2009, the medal was reinstated and made retroactive to 8 February 2006, with all eligible recipients being awarded the medal automatically.

 Space Force Good Conduct Medal

-The Space Force has a Good Conduct Medal design that has been submitted for, but not received approval yet.
-Pending approval, enlisted Space Force members are still awarded the Air Force Good Conduct Medal.
+The Space Force has a Good Conduct Medal that was approved for wear as of September 25, 2023.
+Prior to this date, enlisted Space Force members were awarded the Air Force Good Conduct Medal.